Tick-Talk/Protocol/DataTransmission.md

 #### `Login`
 * As this type implies, it is used for a client to login to a specific account
 * After a successful login, a server should send a client the signed-in user's `UserData`
+* The ***PASSWORD MUST BE ENCRYPTED*** with the server's public key and a randomly-generated nonce before being sent.
+The nonce used to encrypt the password will be present in `nonce`.
 * <details>
 	<summary>Format</summary>
 	<table>